diffplug/blowdryer/README.md

 }
 ```

-The call to `devLocal` means that all calls to `AsFile.resource` will skip caching and get served from that local folder's `src/main/resources` subfolder.
+The call to `devLocal` (TODO: test) means that all calls to `AsFile.resource` will skip caching and get served from that local folder's `src/main/resources` subfolder.

 ### `repoSubfolder`